-Stay tuned for our upcoming report Green Bonds in Brief, authored by As You Sow and graduate students at the Cornell Institute for Public Affairs, is available for download now.
+Green Bonds in Brief: Risk, Reward, and Opportunity, authored by As You Sow and graduate students at the Cornell Institute for Public Affairs, is available for download now.

 Cleantech Redefined: Why the Next Wave of Cleantech Infrastructure, Technology and Services Will Thrive in the 21st Century, describes and examines the latest investment opportunities and trends across clean energy, efficiency, water, transportation, agriculture, energy storage, air & environment, and clean industry.
 The report takes a macro look at the adoption of clean and green products, services, and related infrastructure worldwide.
 It finds that after a decade of cautious experimentation by early adopters, cleantech-themed products and services are now bridging the gulf to wide mainstream adoption.
 Further, it details how new corporate venturing and strategic investment into cleantech by some of the largest multinational companies in the world is augmenting the role traditionally played by venture capital.